 If you would like to make a direct gift in memory you can:

-Directly to the South Gippsland Hospital to be applied to a range of prioritised needs such equipment, facilities, specialised training and community health services specifically needed in our region or to the South Gippsland Hospital Community Foundation
+Many thanks for considering leaving a bequest to the South Gippsland Hospital that will be applied to a range of prioritised needs such as equipment, facilities, specialised training and community health services specifically needed in our region.

 If you are planning to remember South Gippsland Hospital in your Will we strongly recommend that you discuss it with your solicitor to ensure your wishes are met.
 There are many ways to leave a gift in your Will, the most common are: